Information for Graduating Students

 • the 12th class day of the Spring semester for May graduation

 • the 12th class day of the Summer semester for August graduation.
 (Note: August doctoral graduates may participate in December commencement only.
-August master’s graduates may choose to participate in May or December commencement, if permitted by the student's program.
+August master’s graduates may choose to participate in May or December commencement if permitted by the student's program.
 If participating in the May commencement, students must apply by the May graduation deadline.
 The term ‘graduation’ refers to degree completion and conferral; the ceremony is called ‘commencement.’
 Although students completing master’s degrees in August may elect to participate in May commencement, they do not graduate until August.)

 • Ph.D. candidates must have their committee and program chair-approved dissertation, with all corrections made, submitted/uploaded, and must have completed ALL requirements for the Ph.D. before they are allowed to participate in commencement.

 A student may apply for graduation while on academic probation.
-However, a degree will not be conferred to a student who earns a failing grade (D, F) in a course that is required for the degree.
+However, a degree will not be conferred to a student who earns a failing grade (D, F, FN, FS) in a course that is required for the degree.
 Doctoral students are not allowed to graduate with a C on their transcript.
 All graduate students must meet the minimum cumulative GPA requirement of 3.0.
 A student must be in good academic standing in order to graduate.
 The student may need to re-enroll or apply for the early deadline for the following semester's graduation date.

 The requirement that a student is enrolled in the term in which she or he is graduating may be waived only if all the following criteria are met on or before the Monday of the week before the semester begins: